 - Two pedals allow for easy use

 - Switching between tracks on the fly isn’t ideal (having to hold down for 2 secs)

-- Default switching (record, overdub, playback) isn’t the best choice (can be changed however)
+- Default switching (record, overdub, playback) isn’t the best choice (can be changed)

-- Glitch will be present unless unit is at firmware version 1.3 or higher
+- A glitch will be present unless the unit is at firmware version 1.3 or higher

 Who is it for?